teikei/teikei/README.md

 ## Roadmap

-We use [Trello][trello] to plan upcoming features.
-Our project there is not public yet.
+We use [the GitHub issue tracker](https://github.com/teikei/teikei/issues) to plan upcoming features and track our bugs.
+If you want to participate, it's probably a good idea to look for open issues there.
+Before working on bigger features, however, it's advisable to get in contact with us, so that we can coordinate progress a little.

 ## Known issues